ORIGINAL IDEAS FOR EVERYDAY OREGONIANS

 The issues in this election are as varied as the people in District 2.
 Our voices aren’t that different.
 My abbreviated views on the issues are below.
 You can choose to read more about any of the issues by clicking the Read More button and feel free to contact me to share your thoughts.

-Greg Walden received a 15 out of a possible 100 rating from the Humane Society Legislative Fund.
-That score is much worse than a failing grade.
-It is an “I don’t care” grade.
+Greg Walden received a ZERO out of a possible 100 rating from the Humane Society Legislative Fund.
+That score is much worse than a failing.
+It is simply an “I don’t care” grade.

 I asked myself, with all the denials about climate change coming from the GOP, what is a source of data that maybe, just maybe, some of these people would believe.
 So I went to the National Aeronautics and Space Administration Jet Propulsion web site https://climate.nasa.gov.
 You know, NASA, the people who build rockets, sent people to the moon, and are considered some of the brightest people in our country.
 Here is what they had to say.